satishjhanwer/hotel-booking-mean-stack/README.md

 ## MEAN Stack

-1. MongoDB: use mongo as the persistent data store
+1. MongoDB: use MongoDB to store data

-2. Express.js: use express as the web server to handle routing the calls
+2. Express.js: use Express Server to handle all the back-end business logic

-3. Angular.js: use angular framework as the front-end template engine
+3. Angular 18: use Angular 18 to build the front-end

-4. Node.js: use node to handle all the back-end business logic and database access
+4. Node JS 22: use Node JS 22 to run the server

 ## Instructions

 1. Clone the repo: `git clone https://github.com/satishjhanwer/hotel-booking-mean-stack.git`
-2. Install yarn and bower `npm i -g yarn bower`
-3. Install packages: `yarn install`
+2. Install packages: `yarn install`
-4. Change the database configuration in `config/database.js`
+3. Change the database configuration in `packages/backend/.env`
-5. Launch: `npm run dev`
-6. Visit in your browser at: `http://localhost:3000`
+4. At the root of the repo run this command: `yarn start` (This will spinoff both frontend and backend at respective ports)

 ## Database